Jollywatt/GeometricAlgebra.jl/README.md

 ## Installation

-This package is usable but is not registered and may undergo rapid changes.
+This package readily usable, but unregistered.
+(Mostly because I haven’t thought of a good package name appropriate for the General registry!)

 ```julia
 julia> using Pkg